eerohele/blog.flowthing.me/posts/repl.markdown

 We've looked at each of the main ingredients of the REPL: read, evaluate, and print.
 (There's not much to say about loop: it just goes back to R.) We've seen how each of them works, what it means to customize them, and why you might want to do that.
 We've looked at what sets Lips REPLs apart from the interactive shells in other languages.
 Finally, we implemented an alternative to a REPL that has some of the same features as a REPL, but a slightly different set of tradeoffs.

 What we haven't discussed is the tooling around REPLs.
 To my knowledge, the only Clojure programming environments that support REPLs are [inf-clojure](https://github.com/clojure-emacs/inf-clojure) for Emacs and [Tutkain](http://tutkain.flowthing.me), which is a tool I've made for myself.
-Unfortunately, Tutkain's support for REPLs is not great.
-That is partly because I haven't invested enough time to make it great, and partly because [Sublime Text doesn't expose an API](https://github.com/sublimehq/sublime_text/issues/6058) that would, I think, help make REPL interactions more fluent.
+Sublime Text introduced [IO panels in build 4198](https://www.sublimetext.com/dev#changelog), which opens up new possibilities for improving Tutkain's REPL support.

 So, in the end, all I've probably done is waste your time talking about a tool you probably won't end up using anyway.